Game Theoretic Analysis of Production-Management Effort Distribution in Organizational Networks: Introduction

-The focus of this paper is to maximize the productive effort of the organization, and in the process, understand the dynamics of the influencing phenomenon and find the equilibrium efforts chosen by the rational and intelligent agents. \if 0 In particular, we are interested in the effects of the quality of {\em influence process}, communication and magnitude of reward sharing, on the equilibrium decisions of agents with regard to how they split time between work and communication efforts.
+The focus of this paper is to maximize the productive output of the organization, and in the process, understand the strategic behavioral dynamics of the influencing phenomenon and find the equilibrium efforts chosen by the human participants in an organizational network. \if 0 In particular, we are interested in the effects of the quality of {\em influence process}, communication and magnitude of reward sharing, on the equilibrium decisions of agents with regard to how they split time between work and communication efforts.
 Here communication or information flow indicates any effect that changes the direct outcome to an agent for the same action, while incentives are profit shares from other agents.
 Agents can thus distribute their efforts between \textit{production}, which creates direct payoffs and \textit{communication} which increases the productivity of others and could result in indirect payoffs through incentives from them.
-D Different networks, such as social and organizational networks, have different purposes and thus different influence processes. \fi Within firms, organizational networks are often hierarchical and there is a long history on the role of organizational structure on economic efficiency going back to~\citet{tichy1979social} (on social network analysis within organizations).
+D Different networks, such as social and organizational networks, have different purposes and thus different influence processes. \fi Within firms, organizational networks are often hierarchical and there is a long history on the role of organizational structure on economic efficiency going back to the work of~\citet{tichy1979social} on social network analysis within organizations.
 More recently, \citet{Radner92,ravasz2003hierarchical,Mookherjee2010} study the role of hierarchies; see~\citet{van1997state} for a survey of different perspectives.
-There is also a growing interest in crowdsourcing, and relevant here, the ability to generate effective networks for solving challenging problems.
-Our model also captures some aspects of so called `diffusion-based task environments' where agents become aware of tasks through recruitment \citep{pickard-etal11MIT,watts2007viral}.
-For example, the winner of the 2009 DARPA Red Balloon Challenge adopted an indirect reward scheme where the reward associated with successful completion of subtasks was shared with other agents in the network~\citep{pickard-etal11MIT}.
-At the same time modern massive online social networks and online gaming networks\footnote{http://www.eveonline.com/} require information and incentive propagation to organize activity.
-In this paper, we draw attention to the \textit{interaction} between various aspects of network influence, such as profit sharing \citep{gerhart1995employee}, information exchange \citep{bhatt2001knowledge}, and influence in networks.
+On the critical side, the work of \citet{cronin2015hierarchy} shows the adverse effects of hierarchy in human cooperation.